Teaching

 In the Bachelor's seminar optimization students learn to familiarise themselves independently with a defined topic in mathematical optimization, to prepare and to present it.
 It is therefore recommended that students have already completed at least one course mathematical optimization, e.g. Linear optimization, Introduction to continuous optimization, Introduction to discrete optimization or Practical mathematics and modelling: optimization.
 During the preparation for the presentation, there is the opportunity to attend individual consultations to clarify open questions and discuss progress.
 A written composition of your own presentation topic at the end of the semester offers the opportunity to practise writing scientific texts according to scientific standards.
 This makes the Bachelor's seminar optimization an ideal preparation for writing a bachelor's thesis.

-This seminar is taught in german.
+This seminar is taught in German.

 Learn moreExternal linkde